 Rehabilitation in other areas of the bog may also be constrained due to other property issues or issues such as rights of way or archaeology.
-The proposed Irish Water Shannon Pipeline corridor occurs in close proximity and slightly overlaps the very northern boundary of Derrinboy.
+The pipeline for the proposed Water Supply Project - Eastern and Midlands Region is anticipated to slightly overlap the very northern boundary of Derrinboy.
+However, this pipeline does not fall within the boundary of this cutaway bog decommissioning and rehabilitation plan.